 6. SET UP YOUR STATIONS FOR SUCCESS

-Part of Back To School Math Stations Galore Resource, this is one of the stations that I will actually have thrown up on the document camera to show students how we count and color before hand.
+Part of Back To School Math Stations Galore Resource, this is one of the stations that I will have thrown up on the document camera to show students how we count and color beforehand.
 The first time through they will only go through and just practice counting the items.
-The second time through they get to count and color.
+When we attend these activities for the second time through, they get to count and color.

 Back To School Write the Room – Counting Resource.
-This is a great station to get them moving and teach them procedures and routines for using a clip board, moving through the room and recording their results.
-Most of the time, I have my students use a laminated recording sheet to record their answers.
-I am not a huge fan of lots of paper work, but I can easily check students’ answers against our answer key with this activity.
+This is a great station to get them moving and teach them procedures and routines for using a clipboard, moving through the room, and recording their results.
+Most of the time, my students use a laminated recording sheet to record their answers.
+I am not a massive fan of lots of paperwork, but I can quickly check students’ answers against our answer key with this activity.
 And as the weeks go by, when I am doing small group math and can’t be interrupted, they have learned how to check their partner’s answers against the key.

 This resource is also from Back To School Math Stations Galore.
-These hide and seek games will follow my students through the year in both Math and Literacy.
-We simply change out the skills.
+These hide-and-seek games will follow my students through the year in Math and Literacy.
+We change out the skills.
 It’s easily differentiated and tons of fun.
 One student will hide a small lunch box behind a number card while the rest of his/her group hides their eyes.
-Then they simply take turns trying to find the lunch box by pointing and identifying numbers.
+Then they take turns trying to find the lunch box by pointing and identifying numbers.
 I can’t wait to show you how my students play this next week.
 It’s always been a class favorite.

-I like this activity because it is a great way to introduce sensory table while really practicing the rules, procedures, and clean-up.
-Modeling this and allowing students the opportunity practice the rules and clean-up will set you up for a successful sensory table for the rest of the year.
-It’s definitely worth the time you take to practice.
+I like this activity because it is a great way to introduce the sensory table while really practicing the rules, procedures, and clean-up.
+Modeling this and allowing students to practice the rules and clean-up will set you up for a successful sensory table for the rest of the year.
+It’s worth the time you take to practice.

 The visual cue card gives them a friendly reminder of how to use the materials.